 On Game Days, students need to bring the following:

-Many students wear their show shirt to school.
+- Show shirt (many students wear their show shirt to school)

 If you are new to the band program, you can buy season football tickets at Kelly Reeves Stadium when they go on sale to the general public.
-Look on the RRISD website (http://roundrockisd.org/departments/athletics__physical_education) for more information on ticket sales.
+Visit RRISD Athletics for more information on ticket sales.
 You will be able to buy home game tickets (including those home games played at Dragon Stadium).

 If you do not want to buy season football tickets, you may purchase home game tickets at either the school during lunch periods (or at the Athletic Offices before or after lunch).
 Tickets may also be purchased at the home stadium at the time of the game.